gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

     Dynamic_Predicate => F(Q) or G(Q);

-Note that there is are no pragmas `Dynamic_Predicate` or `Static_Predicate`.
+Note that there are no pragmas `Dynamic_Predicate` or `Static_Predicate`.
 That is because these pragmas would affect legality and semantics of the program and thus do not have a neutral effect if ignored.